As summer hits and mint starts to take over our herb garden, Larb Gai, a Thai chicken dish, starts to take over our weekly menu.

 - 1/2 c. green onions chopped in 1/4 in. (optional)

-- Cook the meat in a wok or saucepan.
-Add water if it’s becoming dry.
+- Cook the meat in 1/4 cup of water in a wok or saucepan.
+Add more water if it’s becoming dry.

 - Once the meat is cooked, turn off the heat and throw in the shallots.